nemke82/inventoryoptimization/README.md

 ## Main Functionalities
-Module that optimize inventory_reservation table
+Module that optimize inventory_reservation table by adding Materilized View and aggregated table.
+It also rewrite Magento\Inventory\Model\ResourceModel\GetReservationsQuantity Core functionality by calling view with agreggated data.

 ## Installation
 \* = in production please use the `--keep-generated` option